MISP/misp-objects/README.md

 - [objects/diameter-attack](objects/diameter-attack/definition.json) - Attack as seen on diameter authentication against a GSM, UMTS or LTE network.
 - [objects/dns-record](objects/dns-record/definition.json) - A set of DNS records observed for a specific domain.
 - [objects/domain-crawled](objects/domain-crawled/definition.json) - A domain crawled over time.
-- [objects/domain-ip](objects/domain-ip/definition.json) - A domain and IP address seen as a tuple in a specific time frame.
+- [objects/domain-ip](objects/domain-ip/definition.json) - A domain/hostname and IP address seen as a tuple in a specific time frame.
 - [objects/elf](objects/elf/definition.json) - Object describing a Executable and Linkable Format.
 - [objects/elf-section](objects/elf-section/definition.json) - Object describing a section of an Executable and Linkable Format.
 - [objects/email](objects/email/definition.json) - Email object describing an email with meta-information.